Previewed 1 March 2017, Opened 13 March 2017, Closed 3 June 2017 at the Garrick Theatre

 When this production opened at the Garrick Theatre in March 2017, Dominic Maxwell in the Times highlighted that "they certainly cram in the comedy in this free, verging on frantic Molière adaptation... a show that is keen — too keen — not to bore us...
 Yet the jokes are plentiful and well executed enough that if you don't like one bit of wordplay or slapstick or song, there's a fair chance you will like the next."
 Fiona Mountford in the London Evening Standard noted that "'freely adapted': these are the key words.
 Sean Foley and Phil Porter have taken beaucoup de liberté avec Molière's nearly 350-year-old comedy to provide a pumped-up evening that at times feels like an exhausting onslaught of mirth.
 Such is the unrelenting pace I feared that everyone, both onstage and off, would require a good liedown come the interval...
 Griff Rhys Jones and Lee Mack, seasoned performers both, revel in the grandstanding opportunities."
 Ian Shuttleworth in the Financial Times said that Lee Mack "works both audience and material a treat, and with the apparent effortlessness which (belying a keen precision beneath) is the usual hallmark of Sean Foley’s comic enterprises.
 Here, though, it repeatedly feels as if almost everyone is trying much too hard."
 Neil Norman in the Daily Express exlained that, "rather than play it straight as a satire, Foley pushes all the buttons marked 'panto' and encourages his cast to do the same...
 Some of it is mildly amusing though the modern-day references get old very quickly...
 In his first West End role, Lee Mack is very funny but isn't really an actor so much as a comedian who wandered on to the stage.
 With a nod to The Play That Goes Wrong, this is The Farce That Nearly Goes Right.
 But not quite."
 Quentin Letts in the Daily Mail thought that "the evening has its moments but the whole thing might have been funnier if Mr Foley had trusted Moliere a little more."
 Dominic Cavendish in the Daily Telegraph wrote that "coming into a market glutted with light entertainment, this new version of Moliere’s The Miser strikes me as possibly surplus to requirements... it's fun enough, but you may want to save your shekels."
 Michael Billington in the Guardian commented: "I guess, since we see Molière’s play so rarely, we should be grateful for this free adaptation by Sean Foley and Phil Porter...
 But the production’s anything-for-a-laugh approach means we miss the point that this play, like all great comedies, has a tragic undertow."

 Griff Rhys Jones was last seen in the West End playing 'Fagin' in the musical Oliver at the Theatre Royal Drury Lane in 2009.
 Mathew Horne's West End theatre credits include Jamie Lloyd's West End Premiere of Alexi Kaye Campbell's play Pride at the Trafalgar Studios in 2013 and Nick Bagnall's revival of Joe Orton's comedy Entertaining Mr Sloane at the Trafalgar Studios in 2009.
 Sean Foley's London credits include Ronald Harwood's play The Dresser at the Duke of York's Theatre in 2016; Francis Veber's comedy The Painkiller at the Garrick Theatre in 2016; the 'X-Factor' musical comedy I Can't Sing! at the London Palladium in 2014; Bobby and David Goodale's PG Wodehouse comedy Perfect Nonsense with Jeeves & Wooster at the Duke of York's Theatre in 2013; the stage vesion of the 'Ealing Comedy' The Ladykillers at the Gielgud Theatre 2011 and Vaudeville Theatre 2013; Joe Orton's comedy What The Butler Saw at the Vaudeville Theatre in 2012; and the quick-change show Arturo Brachetti at the Garrick Theatre in 2009.
+Along with Hamish McColl he starred in the comedy Do You Come Here Often? at the Vaudeville Theatre in 1998.

 "With a cast that includes Griff Rhys Jones, Lee Mack and Matthew Horne, Sean Foley's adaptation of Moliere's 17th-century comedy firmly intends to be a copper-bottomed hit.
 At the very least, an extremely funny one.
 Yet, sorry to be miserly, Foley's strenuously modern update made me laugh barely once.
 Rhys Jones, hideously gap-toothed, plays the eponymous Mr Harpagon, an unhinged, tyrant so obsessed with keeping his money he is determined to marry his children to two wealthy, elderly suitors to save on wedding costs.
 The Miser may not be Moliere's best comedy - yet in its bleak depiction of one man almost destroyed by his love of cash, it has more substance than Rhys Jones's clownish performance ever gives you here.
 Foley's bawdy, knockabout new version of a play concerned with the corrosive power of money is, in keeping with Moliere's populist style, full of slapstick...
 At least Mack is very good as the sour and scornful servant Maitre Jacques.
 Elsewhere though, character is glibly sacrificed in the name of caricature.
 In essence, the pace is too slow and the jokes aren't funny.
 A miserable evening."
 The London Metro